Mr-Precise/rtl-sdr/README.md

 Experimental R820T/R820T2 rtl-sdr tuner driver that tunes down to 13 MHz or lower.
 (From my experiments up to 3.4 MHz on R820T2)

+Realtek RTL2832U based hardware can be used as a cheap SDR (Software-defined radio).
+This device allows transferring the raw I/Q samples to the your PC/laptop/etc via USB.

+History:
 2017-2018: Transferring/Backporting new features from new versions and fixes...
 2021: Project is now using only cmake build system.
 Integrated RTL_NFC code from https://github.com/Iskuri/RTLSDR-NFC